How to start trading the markets

 Once you’ve set your parameters, simply execute your trade by clicking either buy or sell!

 Don’t forget the MT4 mobile app will allow you to trade on your account anytime, anywhere, so you never have to miss a potential opportunity to trade.
-Download the MetaTrader 4 Mobile App on our Platform page.
+Download the MetaTrader 4 Mobile App on our Trading Platform page.